tim-murphy/dr_feature_localisation/README.md

 the "label" folder in "valid".
 Finally, run the following python script, assuming the data is in your Downloads folder:

-> `python ./extract_dr.py "${USERPROFILE}/Downloads/DDR-dataset" dataset_dr`
+> `python .\extract_dr.py "${env:USERPROFILE}\Downloads\DDR-dataset" dataset_dr`

 This will put all of the images and annotations into the *dataset_dr* folder.

 ### RITE Dataset

-FIXME
-split_image_av.py
+This dataset is downloaded as a single zip file: *AV_groundTruth.zip*.
+As for DDR, I'll assume you've downloaded and unzipped this in your Downloads folder.
+You should now have a folder in your downloads called *AV_groundTruth*.

+To extract the arteriole and venule ground truth images, run the following two commands:

+> `python .\extract_vessels.py "${env:USERPROFILE}\Downloads\AV_groundTruth\training\av" "${env:USERPROFILE}\Downloads\AV_groundTruth\training\images" dataset_av`
+> `python .\extract_vessels.py "${env:USERPROFILE}\Downloads\AV_groundTruth\test\av"  "${env:USERPROFILE}\Downloads\AV_groundTruth\test\images" dataset_av`

+This will put all of the annotations in the *dataset_av* folder.

 ### IOSTAR Dataset

-FIXME
+This dataset is also in a single zip file: *IOSTAR-Vessel-Segmentation-Dataset-2018.zip*.
+Unzip this somewhere, again I'll assume it's in your downloads folder.
+You should now have a folder in your downloads called *IOSTAR-Vessel-Segmentation-Dataset*.

+To extract the arteriole and venule ground truth images, run the following
+command:

+> `python .\extract_vessels.py "${env:USERPROFILE}\Downloads\IOSTAR Vessel Segmentation Dataset\AV_GT"  "${env:USERPROFILE}\Downloads\IOSTAR Vessel Segmentation Dataset\image" dataset_av`

+This will put all of the annotations in the *dataset_av* folder.

 ## Additional Annotations

-We have created additional annotations for neovascularisation, venous beading, and intraretinal microvascular abnormalities.
+We have created additional annotations for images in the DDR datates for neovascularisation, venous beading, and intraretinal microvascular abnormalities.
 These files are too large to include in the repository, so please contact Tim Murphy <tim@murphy.org> for access.

 Note: this software can be used without these additional annotations if you do not want or need them.
+This will generate a lot of warnings about label files not existing but these can be ignored.

 ## Image Nerve and Fovea Location